css4j/echosvg/README.md

 Eclipse shall ask you if you want to use a wrapper or its own instance of Gradle, select the "wrapper" choice.

+If you use Eclipse 2021-06, it is advisable to run a build with `./gradlew build` before importing the project.
+Apparently Eclipse requires some files produced by a build but is unable to do that by itself.

+Note: it is normal to experience build issues with the `echosvg-test-scripts` subproject in Eclipse, you may prefer to keep that project closed.

 <br/>

 ## Usage from a Gradle project